Nova 9: The Return of Gir Draxon: Plot

 Gir Draxon, the evil overlord defeated at the end of the previous game (Stellar 7) crash lands on an alien world, broken and scarred.
 He quickly locates a powerful alien artifact that controls the minds of his victims, slaughters the harmless alien creatures nearby, and begins rebuilding his interstellar empire.
 A distress call goes out from one world as he conquers it, which quickly turns to an image of obviously mind-controlled victims claiming that everything is fine.
 Meanwhile, the protagonist from the previous game has built a hidden facility in a large asteroid amid a vast field of asteroids where he can design more powerful tools to fight evil like Gir Draxon.
 The most notable creation is that of the Raven II heavy tank, a direct upgrade over the powerful but fragile Raven I from Stellar 7.
 He also has a robotic repair droid and an AI computer that contains the personality of his late wife, who was lost in Gir Draxon's first attack on Earth in Stellar 7.

 As the hero advances through each world, defeating Gir Draxon's forces as he goes, Draxon's minions close on the hidden base.
 Eventually, they find it as the game nears its conclusion, and the AI destroys the base to prevent Draxon's minions from finding information on the Raven II and using it to defeat the protagonist.
-After Draxon's is defeated in the final battle, his super-tank overloads, electrocuting and killing him.
+After Draxon is defeated in the final battle, his super-tank overloads, electrocuting and killing him.
 The hero then returns to the asteroid field and finds evidence that the AI computer containing his wife's personality may have survived the blast.